MA MB BCh (1989) MRCGP

 MBBS (2009) BSc Hons DRCOG MRCGP

 Adam qualified from Kings College London in 2009 and went on to complete his postgraduate training in the Oxford Deanery.
-He joined the practice as a full time Salaried GP in August 2014 and has developed interests in ENT and Mental Health.
-He is the Practice Lead for cardiovascular disease.
-Married with 2 young children he enjoys cycling, running and walking on Port Meadow.
+He joined the practice as a full time Salaried GP in August 2014 and has a special interest in ENT and Mental Health.
+He is the practice lead for cardiovascular disease.
+He has 2 young children and enjoys running and playing the concertina!

 Sarah went to St Barts Medical School in East London and graduated in 2009.
 She worked in London for a few years before moving to Kettering to complete her GP training.
 She qualified in August 2015 and returned to Oxford her home town.
 She joined the practice as a Salaried GP and she has an interest in Diabetes, and Women’s Health.
 She can speak Arabic as a second language.